amascii/notes/aeneid.md

 </dl>

 ## BOOK ONE - Safe Haven After Storm
 Aeneas arrives at Carthage.
 Queen Dido welcomes him.
-Venus uses Cupid to make the queen fall in love with Aeneas' son, Ascanius/Iulus/Ilus.
+Venus uses Cupid to make the queen fall in love with Aeneas.
 Aeneas proceeds to tell his tale.

 ## BOOK TWO - The Finals Hours of Troy
 The Greeks breach Troy with a huge horse.
 They then raze Troy, however Aeneas & peeps escape (with Venus' guidance).